OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ## The OLED Display

-// introduce the oled display, resolution, number of possible characters in a row, max number of rows

-// how it's possible to choose where we write text by moving the cursor

 The oled display has a resolution of 128x64 pixels.
 It is addressable by 128 vertical columns and 8 horizontal pages.
 ![display](http://i.imgur.com/4JsaahS.png)